-Turning oral histories into self-published life stories (memoir or autobiography)
+Transforming oral histories into self-published life stories (memoir or autobiography)

-1. Record and document the oral histories
+1. Record and/or document the oral histories

 Anyone can record a person’s life story or oral history – the storyteller themselves, a family member, an oral historian, a life story writer or an editor.
 But for the purposes of this article, we will call the person who records, edits and produces the storyteller’s self-published life story a ‘life story writer’.

-Once all the information has been gathered, the life story writer reads through the manuscript and notes all the places where extra information, or clarification, is needed.
-They again meet with the person who is telling the oral history and gather more information to add to the manuscript; and they need to do this as many times as necessary, until everything is clear.
+Next, the life story writer reads through the manuscript and notes all the places where extra information, or clarification, is needed.
+They may need to meet with the storyteller again, as many times as necessary, to gather more information to add to the manuscript.
+Or they may need to do some research to cross-check or add in information.

-3. Structural editing
+3. Structural (or developmental) editing

 The ‘best’ way to structure (or order) a life story ultimately depends on the particular book at hand, the life story writer’s instinct and the storyteller’s trust in the life story writer.
 The life story writer consults with the storyteller and recommends how they think the life story should be presented or structured, but the final decision about this is always up to the storyteller.

-4. The copy editing process
+4. Copy editing

-Now that the manuscript is structurally sound, and has all the required information, the manuscript needs to be copy edited.
+Now that the manuscript is structurally sound and has all the required information, the manuscript needs to be copy edited.

-For more information go to: rough copy editing
+For information about this stage, go to:

-5. The final production stage
+5. Final production stage

 For information about all the steps of self-publishing (including the final production stage) go to: Self-publishing.